duplocloud/web-app-reference-architecture/README.md

 In the form for Module select admin-tenant, for Command select apply, and for Environment select prod then click Run workflow.

 Once this pipeline has completed log into Duplo and review the list of Tenants.
-You will see a new Tenant with the name "$DUPLO_TENANT_BASE-$ENVIRONMENT".
-So assuming you selected "app01" for DUPLO_TENANT_BASE and "dev" for Environment your tenant name would be "app01-prod".
+You will see a new Tenant with the name "$ENVIRONMENT-$DUPLO_TENANT_BASE".
+So assuming you selected "app01" for DUPLO_TENANT_BASE and "dev" for Environment your tenant name would be "prod-app01".

 You can repeat this step and select dev for Environment or move on to the next step.

 ![](./assets/run-infra-pipeline.png)